 Step Suggested key actions Timing Outcome 9.
 Address issues surrounding leases Review lease arrangements to identify operating and finance leases; Ensure that this review covers both lessee and lessor situations; Identify lease arrangements where no formal lease is in place; Obtain valuations to split out land and buildings for leasehold property; and Identify disclosure requirements.
 Achievement of the above actions depends largely upon the Council being able to identify all of its leases, and contracts and arrangements which may contain a lease.
 The Council has a register of leases but it does not include land and buildings - the register needs to be extended to include all leases and contracts i.e. to be comprehensive.
 The completeness of lease registers is essential.
 July to September 2009.
-The Council should establish a checklist approach to reviewing leases and gathering the required information.
-This should address the requirements of lease accounting, arrangements containing a lease, and embedded derivative review as a minimum.
-The Council should start work on this area as soon as possible to ensure that all issues are identified and addressed prior to 2009/10 year end.
+The Council has established a checklist approach to reviewing leases and gathering the required information.
+This has addressed the requirements of lease accounting, arrangements containing a lease, and embedded derivative review as a minimum.
+The Council has completed this work and has consulted and agreed with the external auditors on its approach and way forward